Oct 23, 2025

 LOS ANGELES: The Point of Departure

-Before the first flight even boards, Los Angeles teaches me the art of openness — light, line, and horizon.
-The city is a study in contrasts: mid-century purity in the hills, experimental glass houses in Laurel Canyon, new hospitality spaces rethinking how architecture hosts emotion.
+Before the first flight even boards, Los Angeles teaches me openness—light, line, and horizon.
+The city lives in contrast: mid-century purity in the hills, experimental glass houses in Laurel Canyon, and new hospitality spaces exploring how architecture can hold emotion.

-So I leave Los Angeles with curiosity sharpened: How do other cities choreograph space, flavor, and feeling?
-My route is deliberate — Copenhagen, Milan, and Paris — a triangle of design capitals, each translating aesthetics into daily life.
+I leave Los Angeles with sharpened curiosity: How do other cities choreograph space, flavor, and feeling?
+My path is deliberate—Copenhagen, Milan, and Paris—a triangle of design capitals, each translating aesthetics into everyday life.

 COPENHAGEN: Poetic Restraint